MEDSL/2020-elections-official/README.md

 ## Minnesota

 Added 4-26-2021.
 No local data available at the moment.

 * Some candidates for state legislature are missing from the precinct-level raw data:
 - Joshua Price (state senate district 16)
 - Myron Arthur Wilsom (state rep district 15B)
 - Antonio Nerios (state rep district 43B)
 - Lisa Neal-Delgado (state rep district 59B)
 - Calvin Lee Carpenter (state rep district 60A)

+## Mississippi

+Added 5-10-2021.
+No local data available at the moment.

+* Only includes US President, US Senate, and US House results at the moment.

+* Many of the race totals are off by a handful of votes, and we are not able to identify the individual precincts which are off.

+* Here are some of the discrepancies reported for president.
+(Values in parentheses are how much higher or lower our data is relative to what is reported in official results, i.e. MEDSL total minus the official reported total.)

+STATEWIDE
+Trump (+102)
+Biden (-1814)

+Counties with discrepancies:

+Trump
+AMITE (+80)
+COAHOMA (+25)
+KEMPER (-3)

+Biden
+BOLIVAR (-200)
+COAHOMA (+111)
+COVINGTON (-3)
+HINDS (-1400)
+SCOTT (-322)

 ## Montana